isabella232/offer-decisioning.en/help/get-started/starting-offer-decisioning.md

 ![](../assets/offer_structure.png)

-Once the Offer Library has been enriched with offers, you can integrate your offers into **offer activities**.
+Once the Offer Library has been enriched with offers, you can integrate your offers into **decisions**.

-Offer activities are containers for your offers that will leverage the Offer Decision Engine in order to pick the best offer to deliver depending on the target of the delivery.
+decisions are containers for your offers that will leverage the Offer Decision Engine in order to pick the best offer to deliver depending on the target of the delivery.

 ## Common use cases